 General upward compatibility with most System/360 architecture and programming has been maintained through implementation of the basic control (BC) mode of system operation.
 A new extended control (EC) mode of operation is also provided.
-When the Model 145 operates in EC mode, the program status word (PSW) format and the layout of permanently assigned lower processor storage are altered to support additional system control and new functions (such as dynamic address translation); consequently the new System Control Programming (SCP) designed for System/370 should be used.
-With some exceptions, existing user-written problem programs that operate under a System/360 operating system can operate under the new System/370 SCP designed as its successor.
+When the Model 135 operates in EC mode, the program status word (PSW) format and the layout of permanently assigned lower processor storage are altered to support additional system control and new functions (such as dynamic address translation); consequently the System Control Programming (SCP) designed for System/370 should be used.
+With some exceptions. existing user-written problem programs that operate under a System/360 operating system can operate under the new System/370 SCP designed as its successor.

 - Dynamic address translation (DAT) hardware is standard.
-Operating only in EC mode, it provides translation of virtual storage addresses into real storage addresses during program execution. - Channel indirect data addressing is a feature required when operating in EC mode.
-Because an I/O buffer may be assigned to noncontiguous real storage areas, channel indirect data addressing is required to access a list of the real storage areas (page frames) assigned. - Integrated emulators support the concurrent execution of System/370 programs with 1401/1440/1460 and 1410/7010 programs in a multiprogramming environment.
-Only one compatibility feature is required for integrated emulation of all these systems. - An OS/DOS Compatibility feature is standard, and an OS/DOS emulator program is available.
-The emulator feature and companion program provide for the execution of a DOS supervisor and DOS programs under OS control. - Byte (as opposed to word or doubleword) boundary alignment is permitted for the operands of nonprivileged instructions to reduce the need for padding bytes in records for the purpose of aligning fixed or floating point data. - Extended precision floating point is available to provide precision of up to 28 hexadecimal digits, equal to up to 34 decimal digits. - A monitor function is standard and can be used to trace user-defined program events for debugging or gathering statistics. - An interval timer of 3.33 ms is provided for job accounting. - A time-of-day clock that is updated every usec is included to provide time-of-day values in conjunction with available programming support. - A CPU Timer and a Clock Comparator are optional.
-The CPU Timer provides an interval timing capability equivalent to that of the interval timer but with a resolution equal to that of the time-of-day clock.
-The Clock Comparator can be used to cause an interrupt when the time-of-day clock reaches a specified value.
+Operating only in EC mode, it provides translation of virtual storage addresses into real storage addresses during program execution. - Channel indirect data addressing is a standard feature.
+Because an I/O buffer may be assigned to noncontiguous real storage areas, channel indirect data addressing is required to access a list of the real storage areas (page frames) assigned. - Integrated emulators support the concurrent execution of System/370 programs with Model 20, and 1401/1440/1460 programs in a multiprogramming environment. - An OS/DOS Compatibility feature is standard, and an OS/DOS emulator program is available.
+The combined emulator feature and companion program provide for the execution of a DOS supervisor and DOS programs under OS control. - Byte (as opposed to word or doubleword) boundary alignment is permitted for the operands of nonprivileged instructions to reduce the need for padding bytes in records for the purpose of aligning fixed or floating point data. - Extended precision floating point is available to provide precision of up to 28 hexadecimal digits, equal to up to 34 decimal digits. - A monitor function is standard and can be used to trace user-defined program events for debugging or gathering statistics.